Maximum Likelihood Reinforcement Learning

 Maze scaling results

 Scaling behavior with increasing rollouts per prompt.
-MaxRL consistently outperforms GRPO, which outperforms RLOO.
+MaxRL consistently outperforms GRPO and RLOO.

 🛡️ Takeaway 3: MaxRL is more resistant to overfitting.